-On Easter Monday, at 10 in the morning, a corporal and his gendarmes, with drawn swords, forced them by brutal methods to close their shops.
+On Easter Monday, at 10 in the morning, a corporal and his gendarmes, with swords drawn, forced the villagers to close their shops by brutal methods.
 They ordered 150 families to leave on the morrow, and the remainder the day after.
 When a young man asked 'Why must we leave?' he was unmercifully thrashed.
-Subsequently they visited the different quarters of the village accompanied by Turkish emigrants, who stoned the Christian houses, saying 'either be gone, or we shall kill you, you swine of infidels.'
+Subsequently, they visited the different quarters of the village accompanied by Ottoman emigrants, who stoned the Christian houses, saying 'either be gone, or we shall kill you, you swine of infidels.'
 The streets were full of Turkish emigrants who appropriated the hens, cattle and eatables they found in the shops.

-On Tuesday the village Elders were called to the Police station.
-There the corporal addressed them, saying: 'Tomorrow you will give me the Ltq800.
-[Ottoman Turkish Lira] you collected from the fountains,' and on their answering that they had deposited the money in the Bank of Constantinople, the corporal, after first be labouring them, searched their pockets, took away their watches and whatever else they possessed and then handed them over to the Gendarmerie.
+On Tuesday, the village elders were called to the Police station.
+There, the corporal addressed them, saying: 'Tomorrow you will give me the 800 Turkish lira you collected from your fountains.'
+On their answering that they had deposited the money in the Bank of Constantinople, the corporal, after first whipping them, searched their pockets, took away their watches and whatever else they possessed and then handed them over to the gendarmerie [police].
 They were then stripped of their clothes, imprisoned, and stones and dirt thrown at them through the window.
-The corporal meanwhile sent to their houses claiming Ltq20. as a ransom.
-Their wives gave from Ltq.5 to 7 each, and at two o'clock in the morning they were set free and escorted to their houses by gendarmes.
+The corporal meanwhile sent police to their houses asking for 20 Turkish lira as ransom.
+Their wives gave from 5 to 7 lira each and at two o'clock in the morning they were set free and escorted to their houses by gendarmes.

-The train was composed of 250 carts belonging to the villages, followed by 500 carts belonging to the Turkish immigrants.
+The convoy was composed of 250 carts belonging to the villagers, followed by 500 carts belonging to the refugees.
 After going along for a long time, we noticed six gendarmes and about 150 horsemen coming towards us.
-They arrested the Elders and conducted them to the Police station in order to make them pay the tax over again.
-After unmercifully beating them and dragging them along like beasts, they made them sign a document — contents unknown — and threatening them with their revolvers, extorted £10 each from the three and £3 to £5 from the remainder of the Elders.
+They arrested the elders and conducted them to the Police station in order to make them pay the tax over again.
+After unmercifully beating them and dragging them along like beasts, they made them sign a document — contents unknown — and threatening them with their revolvers, extorted 10 lira each from the three and 3 to 5 lira each from the remainder of the elders.

-After two hours' march we reached a deep and narrow ravine where we found Corporal Ismail with a number, of immigrants, apparently waiting for us.
+After two hours' march we reached a deep and narrow ravine where we found Corporal Ismail with a number of immigrants, apparently waiting for us.
 As soon as he saw us, he ordered our drivers to stop, and dragging the women out of the carts beat them savagely.
 They snatched the earrings the women wore and in so doing cut their ears; they forced them to undress in order to get at the necklaces they wore, and often tore them off their necks with such violence that in one instance a woman's throat was cut, causing the blood to flow in torrents.
 They also pulled off the hair of the young girls.
-From one widow alone they took away jewelry worth £150 in gold.
-From the wife of the cashier of the Church, they took away twelve Greek shares and two preference shares worth £200.
+From one widow alone they took away jewelry worth 150 lira in gold.
+From the wife of the cashier of the church, they took away 12 Greek shares and two preference shares worth 200 lira.
 These she had hidden under the clothes of her baby, forty days old.
-At last my turn came, and I was robbed of £17 I had on me.
+At last my turn came, and I was robbed of 17 lira I had on me.
 They ran away with an image of St. George in silver, which an old woman wore.
 No one, whether male or female, old or young, was spared; all were searched and robbed.

-At Heraclea 200 families were embarked on board the S.S.
+At Heraclea (today Marmara Ereğlisi) 200 families were embarked on board the S.S.
 Markella, but the greater part of their luggage was stolen by the gendarmes of Heraclea and stored in a Turkish Coffee House.